 In 2003, the government merged the Federal Emergency Management Agency with the Department of Homeland Security.
 FEMA continued to exist as an independent subdivision and carry out its previous tasks, but its logo was replaced with the Homeland Security seal.
 This symbol was developed in 2003 by Landor Associates and the non-profit organization Advertising Council in collaboration with DHS.

 - A coat of arms shield is on the eagle’s chest, divided into three segments.
-The top part represents the blue sky, dotted with tiny stars, totaling 22 – the same number of agencies that merged to form DHS.
-The right side symbolizes the ocean: it contains white and blue waves of different shades.
+The top part represents the blue sky, dotted with tiny stars, totaling 22, the same number of agencies that merged to form DHS.
+The right side symbolizes the ocean, featuring white and blue waves of varying shades.
 The left side depicts the land: a green valley and white mountains.

 - The eagle’s wings pass through a red ring.
 This symbolizes DHS breaking through the confines of bureaucracy.
-Outside the ring, the full name of the department is indicated: U.S. Department of Homeland Security.
+Outside the ring, the department’s full name is indicated: U.S. Department of Homeland Security.

 Adjacent to the seal is a large inscription “FEMA.”
-The blue wordmark emphasizes the importance and uniqueness of the agency, which assists people in natural disasters.
+The blue wordmark emphasizes the agency’s importance and uniqueness, which assists people in times of natural disaster.

 Font and Colors

 The bold font with rectangular serifs creates a sense of reliability and security.
 It’s Merriweather, the basis of DHS typography.
-The combination of thick and thin strokes looks modern, and the harmonious shape of the letters ensures excellent readability in digital spaces.
+The combination of thick and thin strokes creates a modern look, and the harmonious shape of the letters ensures excellent readability in digital spaces.

 The following colors are used in the FEMA logo: